Kudaes/DInvoke_rs/README.md

 ```

 ## Manual PE mapping
-In this example, DInvoke_rs is used to manually map a fresh copy of ntdll.dll, without any EDR hooks.
+In this example, DInvoke_rs is used to manually map a fresh copy of `ntdll.dll`, without any EDR hooks.
 Then that fresh ntdll.dll copy can be used to execute any desired function.

-This manual map can also be executed from memory (use manually_map_module() in that case), allowing the perform the classic reflective dll injection.
+This manual map can also be executed from memory (use `manually_map_module()` in that case), allowing to perform the classic reflective dll injection.

 ```rust